kobotoolbox/kpi/kpi/docs/api/v2/asset_snapshots/retrieve.md

 ### Retrieve an asset snapshot
-When the content type is xml, the response is the XML form
+When the content type is XML, the response is the XML form